Airdevelopments/WebUntisAPI-Java/README.md

 2. Quick Usage

-The usage of the library is based on the WebUntisConnection class.
+The usage of the library is based on the <i>WebUntisConnection</i> class.
 Note that it is abstract and must be extended by the user to be used properly.
 That is because method results of the API differ between customers of Untis and can therefore not be generalized.
 But I created a class that can be used as a template, it already implements certain methods of the Untis API.
 Note: these might not work for you instantly and need further adaption.

 <code>ApplicableWebUntisConnection connection = new ApplicableWebUntisConnection("school-sch", "poly", "username", "password");</code>

-After the creation of a WebUntisConnection instance, you may now call the WebUntisConnection#login method to connect to the server:
+After the creation of a <i>WebUntisConnection</i> instance, you may now call the <code>WebUntisConnection#login()</code> method to connect to the server:

 <code>
   if(connection.login())